Irtun/Hello/README.md

 I am looking for new ways to automate stuff and improve my daily life, both at work and out of it.

-I am yet to publish a big project, so stay tuned!
+I am yet to publish a meaningful project, so stay tuned!

 Skills: Networks / Linux / Security / Containers / Scripting